EugenUA/vulnerabilitiesAnalysis/README.md

 * JUnit (4.12) for testing.

 ## DAO
-This package contains all the code needed for manipulation with the database of all kinds.
-It defines the sub-package **interfaces** which contains the interfaces that are visible from other layers.
+This package contains all the code needed for manipulation of all kinds with the database.
+It defines the sub-package **interfaces** which contain the interfaces that are visible from other layers.
-In the **db** package the code for creation of tables is situated and in the **SQLiteWorkingPackage** the classes with basic CRUD operations for each table are situated.
+In the **db** package the code for creation of tables is situated and in the **SQLiteWorkingPackage** the classes with basic CRUD operations for each table are placed.

 This package defines its own DAOException class.